 The addition of new educational programs created the need to separate the library’s collections.
 Thus:

 Dimitris & Aliki Perrotis Library is the central library with holdings of Perrotis College and the Secondary School: The last weeding and evaluation of DAPL print collection took place in 2011.
-Holdings include 8229 vols. at a rough percentage of 38.27% English and 61.72% Greek.
+Holdings now comprise of 17,419 vols. at a rough percentage of 38.27% English and 61.72% Greek.
 (Note: weeding and evaluation of the age of the collection are performed every 3 years).

 Elementary School has the Samourkas Media and Library Central as a central collection and remote collections in each classroom.
 The Elementary Library weeding took place in 2017 and the holdings are 2539 vols.